 The city also has several activities to do with your partner, family and friends, so that everyone has an unforgettable experience.

-Those who want to celebrate the New Year in Prague in love, there isn’t a better plan for romantics like spending the New Year’s Eve on a cruise along the Vltava river.
-It may seem a luxury activity, but the fact is that a cruise in Prague is much cheaper compared to other cities like Paris or London.
+For those couples that want to celebrate the New Year in Prague, there isn’t a better plan for romantics than spending the New Year’s Eve on a cruise along the Vltava river.
+It may seem a luxury activity, but the fact is that a cruise in Prague is cheap compared to other cities like Paris or London.
 For Jazz lovers it is recommended The Jazz Cruise Through Prague, which it has a buffet and bar service while a Jazz band plays during the evening.
 The cruise includes attractions like Prague Castle, Charles Bridge, the National Theatre, Prague Parliament, Malá Strana and the Vysehard Fortress.
-If you prefer a disco rather than a jazz band, there is The Prague Party Boat, which pretty much offers the same but with a DJ that plays a selection of 80s/90s/00s/10s party music.
+If you prefer a dj rather than a jazz band, there is The Prague Party Boat, which pretty much offers the same but with a DJ that plays a selection of music from the 80s to present time.

 For those traveling with kids, the Prague City Hall organizes a New Year’s day family fireworks in January 1st at 6 pm.
 Each year, and for ten minutes, the fireworks have a different theme.
 The best way to enjoy them is finding a high area of the city like the Prague Castle, Letná Park (Letenské sady), Petřín Hill or from the various bridges in the city: Charles Bridge (Karlův most), Legion Bridge (Most Legií), Mánes Bridge (Mánesův most) and the Čech Bridge (Čechův most), among others.